ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 ---

 ## TL-DR:
-* I expect Senior+ Engineers to demonstrate “Statesmanship”.
+* Senior+ Engineers should exemplify 'Statesmanship.
-* Baseline qualifying expectations for Senior engineers need to shift from `Unproblematic While Collaborating` to `Proactively and positively Collaborative`.
+* Baseline expectations for Senior engineers need to evolve  from `Unproblematic While Collaborating` to `Proactively and positively Collaborative`.

 ## Disclaimers.
-My views here are informed by my own lived experience as an Individual Contributor for 16+ years, followed by being an Engineering Manager for the last 2, mostly at large enterprise orgs.
+These insights reflect my personal perspective, shaped through 16+ years as an Individual Contributor and a subsequent 2-year stint as an Engineering Manager, primarily within large enterprise organizations.

 Also, it is worth mentioning that almost all of my career so far has been in working in the Indian IT industry, although I am yet to come across any good reasons for the below points to be not true elsewhere.